Shimano GR9 Review

 Comfort and Arch Support

-Right out of the box, you can see the substantial padding that's built into the GR-9, particularly around the asymmetric ankle, the molded toe reinforcement, and also the well-padded tongue.
+Right out of the box, you can see the substantial padding that's built into the GR-9, particularly around the asymmetric ankle, the molded toe reinforcement, and the well-padded tongue.
 This shoe is also equipped with a removable insole with built-in arch support and a speed lace system that appears solidly put together.
+The speed lace system makes putting the shoes on quick and easy, plus it delivers a comfortable and uniform snugness over the top of the foot.

 When we initially put this pair on, we noticed that they are made for riders with lower volume feet.
-Our lead tester, who has an average foot, but has some residual swelling in his right foot some days due to the after effects of a compound tibia/fibula fracture, found that the lace cover barely closed securely after pulling the speed lace snug.
-This may not be a factor for a lot of riders, but is something to keep in mind, especially for rides with higher volume or wider feet.
+Our lead tester, who has an average foot found that the lace cover barely closed securely after pulling the speed lace snug.
+This may not be a factor for a lot of riders, but is something to keep in mind, especially for riders with higher volume or wider feet.

 Where some flat pedal shoes feel like a well-worn street shoe out of the box, the GR-9's have a noticeably stiffer feel.
 We didn't notice any pinching at the arch as we've found with other shoes, but just that these have a stiffer feel overall.
 As the miles and altitude passed by, we noticed the extra support kept our foot comfort high and made the shoes feel like actual protective equipment versus just simple footwear.

-With a verified weight of 13 ounces for a men's size medium, these shoes are surprisingly light for just how substantial they feel when you put them on.
+With a weight of 13 ounces for a men's size 9, these shoes are surprisingly light for just how substantial they feel when you put them on.
 That's not to say they feel heavy, just that you'd expect more mass for such a protective shoe.

 Rigidity and Power Transfer

-We expected the durability level to be pretty high with the GR-9's and after testing wrapped up, we weren't disappointed.
-The lugged Michelin soles showed likely the least amount of tread wear we've yet experienced.
+We expected the durability level to be pretty high with the GR-9's, and after testing wrapped up, we weren't disappointed.
+The lugged Michelin soles showed limited tread wear, especially compared to softer rubber compounds.
 The upper's synthetic materials showed just a couple tiny superficial scuffs, and the speed lace system came through completely unscathed too.
 We can't see into the future, but it sure looks like this pair of shoes is in for several seasons of heavy use.

 — Jason Cronk